-Students will be assessed the published tuition rate for 2020-21 academic year.
+Students will be assessed the published tuition rate.
 Tuition will not be reduced.
-The blend of in-person, hybrid, remote and online courses that will be offered in Fall 2020 does not diminish the quality and value of a degree from Campbell University.
+The blend of in-person, hybrid, remote and online courses offered does not diminish the quality and value of a degree from Campbell University.
 The main accreditation criteria for our courses remain the same whether they are taught in person, online or remotely: our courses must involve regular and substantive instructor interaction with students.
 With remote and online teaching, faculty and instructors are still able to:

 - Provide regular instruction and interact regularly with their students.